Back to all members...

 Jan Brauner

-Jan is a PhD candidate in the Centre for Doctoral Training on Intelligent and Autonomous Machines and Systems (AIMS CDT), supervised by Yarin Gal, and funded by Cancer Research UK and the FHI DPhil Scholars program.
+Jan obtained his PhD in the Centre for Doctoral Training on Intelligent and Autonomous Machines and Systems (AIMS CDT), supervised by Yarin Gal, and funded by Cancer Research UK and the FHI DPhil Scholars program.
 His current research interests include AI safety (e.g. interpretability of machine learning algorithms), applications of AI in medicine/biomedical research, and infectious disease modelling.

 His work on the effectiveness of non-pharmaceutical interventions against COVID-19 has led to the top 7 most linked/blogged/referenced paper in the history of the journal Science (at the time of appearance, link).
 His work has been cited in federal bills and he has advised/presented to policy organisations such as the Africa CDC, the OECD Global Science Forum, UK SAGE, and the UK Cabinet Office.